abrasive/shairport/README.md

 There is a Shairport Sync package in OpenWrt `trunk`.
 Also, there's an OpenWrt package at https://github.com/mikebrady/shairport-sync-for-openwrt, including one that builds back to `Attitude Adjustment`.

 **Arch Linux:**
+Shairport Sync is available for `x86_64` and `i686` platforms in the Arch Linux Community Repository -- search for `shairport-sync`.
+See also https://www.archlinux.org/packages/.

-An Arch Linux installation package is available at  [EliaCereda/shairport-sync-PKGBUILD](https://github.com/EliaCereda/shairport-sync-PKGBUILD).
+An Arch Linux installation package, suitable for compilation on any platform, is available at  [EliaCereda/shairport-sync-PKGBUILD](https://github.com/EliaCereda/shairport-sync-PKGBUILD).

 **Mac OS X:**
 A [HomeBrew](http://brew.sh) package exists for Shairport Sync.
 With HomeBrew installed, Shairport Sync can be installed using the command `$brew install shairport-sync`.
-Note that the installation uses the `libao` library and so synchronisation is not available — playback glitches will occur occasionally, when the buffers overflow or underflow.
+Note that the installation uses the `libao` library and so synchronisation is not available — playback glitches will occur occasionally, when the `ao` system's buffers overflow or underflow.

 **Fedora:**
 Install the toolchain and pre-requisites, if necessary: